Discovering the arts and humanities

 If you have any doubt about the suitability of the module, please speak to an adviser.

 The module is presented through a blend of printed and online material.
-You'll receive three printed books and have access to a website, which includes audio recordings, video recordings and interactive content.
+You’ll have access to a module website, which includes:

 Materials to buy